Motorsport Australia announces introductory programme - Speedcafe

 “Coupled with our other programs, like the hugely popular FIA Girls on Track programme, this is another step in making sure the sport’s future remains bright.”

-“The programme will also continue to grow in the years ahead, giving young people more opportunities to participate in their local car clubs across all disciplines, including rally and off road.”
+“The programme will also continue to grow in the years ahead, giving young people more opportunities to participate in their local car clubs across all disciplines, including rally and offroad.”

 The programme will be held at venues across the country, with access provided to safe and suitable vehicles.